 My mother stored dressmaking and embroidery things in a large Chinese wedding basket of lacquer compartments scented with a nostalgic fragrance I’ve come to believe must be a blend of nepthalene and colonial antiquity; an aroma I still associate with snooping about where I shouldn’t.
-It was like a giant tiffin box, each round tier a repository for wonderful and mysterious remnants of gorgeous fabric, unfinished projects, twists of yarn, pom-pom and flower-crocheting contraptions, and, my favourite; the tiny plastic vials containing coloured beads and little clear Petri dishes of sequins.
+It was like a giant tiffin box, each round tier a repository for wonderful and mysterious remnants of gorgeous fabric, unfinished projects, twists of yarn, pom-pom and flower-crocheting contraptions, and, my favourite; the tiny plastic test tubes containing coloured beads and little clear Petri dishes of sequins.

 I must have been born with magpie blood, because for as long as I can remember my eyes have constantly and actively sought out anything that glitters, to the point of avidly collecting and keeping any that I could pick up, and I’m ashamed to admit in the case of grandma’s diamanté costume jewellery, pick out.
 I even treasured a little fragment of shattered windscreen from the roadside by my grandparent’s house, and I cannot begin to describe my passionate childish desire to gouge out and keep the reflective cat’s eyes that enchanted me at night on that same stretch of road.

 When I was eight, I performed a death-defying feat of spectacular athleticism as one of a troupe of circus acrobats in the River School Christmas play (that’s how I remember it anyway) and what gave me the strength and courage to do so was the shower of shimmering peacock blue sequins (from that wedding basket) that my mother had stitched onto my royal blue ballet leotard.
 I felt a million dollars.